-ACTION: Final rules, official interpretations and commentary.
+ACTION: Final rules, official interpretations, and commentary.

 SUMMARY: The OCC, the Board, and the Bureau are finalizing amendments to the official interpretations for their regulations that implement section 129H of the Truth in Lending Act (TILA).
 Section 129H of TILA establishes special appraisal requirements for "higher-risk mortgages," termed "higher-priced mortgage loans" or "HPMLs" in the agencies' regulations.
 The OCC, the Board, the Bureau, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Federal Housing Finance Agency (FHFA) (collectively, the Agencies) jointly issued final rules implementing these requirements, effective January 18, 2014.
 The Agencies' rules exempted, among other loan types, transactions of \$25,000 or less, and required that this loan amount be adjusted annually based on any annual percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 If there is no annual percentage increase in the CPI-W, the OCC, the Board, and the Bureau will not adjust this exemption threshold from the prior year.
-However, in years following a year in which the exemption threshold was not adjusted, the threshold is calculated by applying the annual percentage increase in the CPI-W to the dollar amount that would have resulted, after rounding, if the decreases and any subsequent increases in the CPI-W had been taken into account.
-Based on the CPI-W in effect as of June 1, 2021, the exemption threshold will increase from \$27,200 to \$28,500, effective January 1, 2022.

-DATES: This final rule is effective January 1, 2022.
+Additionally, in years following a year in which the exemption threshold was not adjusted because the CPI-W decreased, the threshold is calculated by applying the annual percentage increase in the CPI-W to the dollar amount that would have resulted, after rounding, if the decreases and any subsequent increases in the CPI-W had been taken into account.
+Based on the CPI-W in effect as of June 1, 2022, the exemption threshold will increase from \$28,500 to \$31,000, effective January 1, 2023.
+DATES: This final rule is effective January 1, 2023.

-FOR FURTHER INFORMATION CONTACT: OCC: Mary Ann Nash, Counsel, Chief Counsel's Office, (202) 649-6287; for persons who are deaf or hard of hearing TTY, (202) 649-5597.
+FOR FURTHER INFORMATION CONTACT: OCC: MaryAnn Nash, Counsel, Chief Counsel's Office, (202) 649-6287; for persons who are deaf or hard of hearing TTY, (202) 649-5597.
 Board: Lorna M. Neill, Senior Counsel, Division of Consumer and Community Affairs, Board of Governors of the Federal Reserve System, at (202) 452-3667.
+For users of TTY-TRS, please call 711 from any telephone, anywhere in the United States.

-Bureau: Lanique Eubanks, Senior Counsel, Office of Regulations, Bureau of Consumer Financial Protection, at (202) 435-7700.
+Bureau: Thomas Dowell, Senior Counsel, Office of Regulations, Bureau of Consumer Financial Protection, at (202) 435-7700.
 If you require this document in an alternative electronic format, please contact CFPB Accessibility@cfpb.gov.